Advocate for Disability Issues

 Ultimately, our goal is to help Opportunity Partners’ staff, the people we support and their family members feel empowered to advocate for change that positively impacts their lives and the broader disability community.
 Through active participation in grassroots advocacy efforts, each of us can truly make a difference.

-Opportunity Partners is an active member of the Best Life Alliance, a nonpartisan coalition supporting individualized community services so people with disabilities and older adults can live their best life.
+Opportunity Partners is an active member of the Best Life Alliance, a nonpartisan coalition supporting individualized community services so people with disabilities can live their best life.
 The coalition includes more than 130 service providers statewide, partnering with Direct Support Professionals & caregivers, self-advocates and families to advocate for Home and Community Based Services (HCBS) that support over 90,000 people.

 COAL members at the 2015 Minnesota Council of Nonprofits annual luncheon with their Advocacy award.